Sllambias/DIKU_utilities/README.md

 The purpose of this guide is twofold.
 Primarily it serves to encourage reproducibility and compliance to appropriate standards.
 This is an end-to-end task requiring information from the earliest stages of environment creation to the final hyperparameter selection.
 Secondly, it aims to ease knowledge sharing through the use of shared tools.

 # Environment

-To facilitate reproducibility the python version used should always be reported
+To facilitate project reproducibility the required python version should always be reported

 Required:

 > Python 3.7.15

+Obtained:
-Obtained: (in the correct environment)
+in the correct environment run
 ```
 python -V
 ```